 Based on calls Our Team have received from potential buyers there is still a lot of interest out there.
 Most of them are waiting to see if prices or interest rates will drop.
 But we have seen an uptick in investors looking to buy due to prices softening a little with long term rental income still very high.
 We have an entire page dedicated to investor purchases/sales in Lake Tahoe with links to multiple articles, for more information click on the link below:

 One stat we keep close eye on is comparing the new listing numbers with the pending and closed sales.
 This gives us the best view on how healthy the market is and lets us know how many pending sales are actually closing vs how many cancel.
 If the total active listing numbers are up, but pending and closed sales are down, that shows a potential declining market.
 If pending sales are much higher than closed sales, then we know quite a few are dropping out of escrow and not closing.

 Remember, closed sales lag behind pending sales data by 30 to 45 days.
 As you can see the closed sales remained flat over the summer months, following what the pending numbers were.
-With the fall months showing lower pending numbers.
+With the fall and winter months showing lower pending numbers.

 WHAT ABOUT PRICES?

 Ok, now we know how many listings there are, how many are pending sale, and how many have sold already.
 But what everyone really wants to know is “Are Tahoe homes prices going up?”.
 Short answer… not right nol.